geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The avalanch impending from on high,

-The gulph below, the terrors of the sky ; 800
+The gulph below, the terrors of the sky; 800

 Shone but on pointed peaks, and ample brows

-White with eternal, undissolving snows :
+White with eternal, undissolving snows: